-You can perform with a cellist by using the viola, cello, and bass back-up chords on the teacher page.
+You can perform with a violin by using the back-up chords on the teacher page.

 One fiddle tune can and should be performed many ways and definitely more than once!
 It's up to you and your teacher.

 AUDIO TRACKS